REI Co-op XeroDry GTX

 |Outdoor Research Aspire||$215||13.7 oz.||2L Gore-Tex Paclite||50D||Yes||Yes|

-REI Co-op’s XeroDry GTX Jacket joins a crowded landscape of lightweight rain shells, and our favorite this season is the Marmot Minimalist.
+REI Co-op’s XeroDry GTX Jacket sits in a crowded landscape of lightweight rain shells, and one of our favorites this season is the Marmot Minimalist.
 The Minimalist also uses Gore-Tex Paclite but with a higher-quality and burlier face fabric, which translates to a bump in water protection.
-However, “minimalist” is a bit of a misnomer with the Marmot: at 13.6 ounces, it’s 3 ounces heavier than the XeroDry and doesn’t pack down as small for backcountry trips.
+However, “minimalist” is a bit of a misnomer with the Marmot: at 13.8 ounces, it’s over 3 ounces heavier than the XeroDry and doesn’t pack down as small for backcountry trips.
 On the other hand, the Minimalist includes pit zips and features a cleaner look that translates better to everyday wear.
 Value-wise, you do save $30 with the REI, but we think the Marmot’s superior weather protection and around-town versatility is worth the extra cost in the long run.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the XeroDry is sold exclusively by REI Co-op.
 You can see the XeroDry GTX page here and support us in the process.
 Thanks!